bkesterbyld/maroon-potato/src/pages/digital-operations-platform-api.md

     background_color: primary
   - type: features_section
     features:
-      - title: Sync your frontend and back office operations
+      - title: Get everyone on the same page
         subtitle: >-
           A headless, cost-efficient approach to modernizing and extending your back office systems